Daihatsu: Logo

-Daihatsu is well known with its signature D logo.
-The D logo debuted in September 1963 on the Compagno as the first automobile with the Daihatsu D logo.
+Daihatsu is well known with its signature stylized D logo.
+It debuted in September 1963 on the Compagno as the first automobile with the Daihatsu D logo.
 From its establishment in 1951 until 1969, Daihatsu also used a Ford-like logo, with Daihatsu vintage-style cursive wordmark (outside Japan) and Daihatsu wordmark in katakana, written inside an ellipse.
-Daihatsu had a second logo, based on a stylized drawing of Osaka Castle.
+Daihatsu had a secondary logo, based on a stylized drawing of Osaka Castle, as installed on its three-wheeler trucks during the 1950s to 1960s.
 The script logo remained in use as Daihatsu's corporate logo and appeared on Daihatsu product catalogues and brochures until November 1969.

-In the 1950s and 1960s Daihatsu was commonly referred to as Japan's Ford, and as the Japanese equivalent to Ford.
+Hence in the 1950s and 1960s Daihatsu was commonly referred to as Japan's Ford, and as the Japanese equivalent to Ford.
 In December 1969, this logo was discontinued and Daihatsu officially used the D logo as its corporate logo.
 Except in Indonesia, the first Daihatsu logo was used in brochures until about 1977 or 1978.

-The famous D logo is a stylized, modernized version of the D in the earlier logo and resembles the da in katakana.
+The famous D logo is a stylized, modernized version of the D in the earlier logo and resembles the da in katakana, as well as rocket shape and right arrow, representing Daihatsu's spirit to keep moving forward and growing for excellence.
+The stylized D is also an initialism for Daihatsu.
+Beginning in January 1970, the Daihatsu wordmark was written in Eurostile font and placed below the D logo.

 The D logo as the corporate logo, the white D placed inside the red rectangle, has been used from late 1969 onwards.
 The first version of the D logo, surrounded with circle, was used on Daihatsu automobiles from 1963 until 1979.
 From 1979 to 1989, the D logo was surrounded by a dark grey rectangle.
 In November 1989, following the launch of Toyota's famous current logo, the D logo was surrounded by an oval, and made in chrome.
-The chrome D logo is used today.
+The chrome D logo is used today, with several revisions, the most recent is a bolder and bigger chrome D logo introduced in 2004.